claudiohermida/semaphore-boilerplate/README.md

 ### Cost Management

 -   Gelato charges in USDC (or other tokens) from your 1Balance
 -   Monitor your balance in the Gelato dashboard
 -   Set up balance alerts to avoid service interruption
 -   Typical transaction costs: $0.01-$0.50 depending on network congestion

-## 🎯 Alternative Relay Options

-If you prefer not to use Gelato, you can:

-1. **Use OpenZeppelin Defender Autotask**: Set `NEXT_PUBLIC_OPENZEPPELIN_AUTOTASK_WEBHOOK`
-2. **Use Backend API**: Remove all relay env vars to use default `/api/join` and `/api/feedback` endpoints
-3. **Direct Wallet Transactions**: Implement your own wallet connection logic

 ## 📂 Project Structure